 - Invert omelet onto a plate; cut in half.
 Place over prosciutto; top with remaining bread.
 Lightly spread remaining butter over outsides of sandwiches.

-- Cook on a panini maker or indoor grill for 1-2 minutes or until bread is browned and cheese is melted.
-Yield: 2 servings.
+- Cook on a panini maker or indoor grill until bread is browned and cheese is melted, 1-2 minutes.

-Originally published as Omelet Panini in Cooking for 2 Spring 2008, p31
+Originally published as Egg Omelet and Prosciutto Panini in Cooking for 2 Spring 2008